 - Additional Resources And Information Related To Dental Negligence Claims

 If any of this has happened to you, there is a very high chance that you are going to be able to make a personal injury claim.
-In this guide, we will reveal everything you need to know about wrong tooth extraction compensation cases.
-This includes details on how to make a claim, the reasonable care standards dentists need to take, and information on how common these incidents happen.
-We will also provide you with information on the service we offer, including our No Win, No Fee approach.
+In this guide, we will reveal everything you need to know about wrong tooth extraction compensation.
+This includes details on how to make a claim.
+Plus, the reasonable care standards dentists need to take.
+We even include information on how commonly these incidents happen.
+We will also provide you with information on the service we offer.
+This includes our No Win, No Fee approach.

 If you need to have a tooth extracted, there is no denying that it can be a stressful experience.
-Some people do not mind going to the dentist, whereas others are petrified by it.
+Some people do not mind going to the dentist.
+Others are petrified by it.
 A tooth typically needs to be extracted when there is damage present that is beyond repair.
-This could be that there is an infection whereby no other course of action could be possibly be taken except to remove the tooth.
+This could be that there is an infection.
+If no other course of action could be possibly be taken, the dentist could remove the tooth.
 A wrongful tooth extraction is whereby this procedure has gone wrong.
 There are a number of different ways that this could happen.
 Your dentist could have taken out the incorrect tooth, for example.

 You may be wondering how common wrong tooth extraction in the UK is.
 According to the statistics that have been revealed, approximately 83 per cent of treatments to the incorrect tooth have involved the wrong tooth being extracted.
 While the most recent statistics are not very recent, having been published in 2007, they still help to give you a good understanding.
 In this year, the General Dental Council recorded that there were 2,399 cases whereby complaints were made involving dental malpractice because dentists had taken out the incorrect tooth.

 When you also factor in that dental treatments have got more and more expensive over the past decade, you also need to consider that our willingness to accept errors has decreased and our standards have risen.